Can Snapchat Detect a Screen Recorder?

-Situation with Android
+Screen Capture with Android

-Situation with iPhone
+Screen Capture with iPhone

 - Go offline.
 Open the Snapchat app and find the post you would like to take a screenshot of.
 Wait until it fully loads, then turn off the Wifi and mobile data.
 Also, switch your phone to airplane mode to prevent it from automatically reconnecting.
 Take the screenshot, and then go to System settings and find Snapchat in the Apps folder.
-Go into Snpachat’s Storage and clear both cache and data.
+Go into Snapchat’s Storage and clear both cache and data.
 Turn the Wifi back on and log back in to Snapchat.
-This works on Android.
+This works only on Android.